{user_name}

 Presentation of the functional model at the SPS trade fair in Nuremberg

 At the SPS trade fair in Nuremberg, the functional model attracts attention.
-With fascinating LED light effects and interactive games, it invites trade fair visitors to explore the world of radar technology in a playful way.
+With fascinating LED lighting effects and interactive games, it invites trade fair visitors to explore the world of radar technology in a playful way.

 Project Radar Demonstrator II SPS Trade Fair Nuremberg SYMEO Booth Team